Fluctuations of particle systems determined by Schur generating functions: Applications

 Reading the yellow particle configuration from up--right to down--left, we observe $N$ slices with $1$, $2$, \dots, $N$ particles, respectively; a $3$--particle slice is shown in Figure \ref{Fig_Domino_1}.
 The particles of the $t$--particle slice have coordinates $y^1_t>y^2_t>\dots>y^t_t$, which we identify with a signature $\lambda^{(t)}\in\GT_t$ through

 We can now define the height function $H_N(y,\eta)$ of uniformly random domino tiling of the size $N$ Aztec diamond through the very same formula \eqref{eq_Height_function} as before.
-In terms of tilings, the height function counts the yellow particles in the down--right direction (of fixed $\eta$ and growing $y$) from the point $(Ny,N\eta)$
+In terms of tilings, the height function counts the yellow particles in the down--right direction on the given diagonal (of fixed $\eta$ and growing $y$) from the point $(Ny,N\eta)$.

 As before we would like to carry the height function to the upper half--plane.
 For that we need the following proposition. \begin{proposition} For any $y \in \R$ and $\eta \in (0;1]$ the equation

 has 0 or 1 root in $\HH$.
 It has a root in $\HH$ if and only if the pair $(y,\eta)$ lies in the ellipse inscribed in the Aztec diamond